Mahdi-Razi-Gandomani/B-Spline-Activations-Continual-Learning/README.md

 We evaluate our approach on two standard continual learning benchmarks:

 **Permuted MNIST**: A sequence of tasks where each task applies a random permutation to the 784 pixels of MNIST images.
-This benchmark tests domain-incremental learning.
+This benchmark tests domain incremental learning.

 **Split MNIST**: MNIST digits are divided into 5 classification tasks, with each task containing 2 digits (0-1, 2-3, 4-5, 6-7, 8-9).
 This benchmark tests class-incremental learning.